walles/cleverdrawer/README.md

 5. `git push --tags`

 # TODO Before First Public Release
-* Report duplicate labels to Crashlytics
-* Get somebody to install + start using the beta
+* Add contacts as launchables
 * Add an About entry in the ... menu
 * Add a Contact Developer entry in the ... menu
 * Remove Settings entry in the ... menu if we don't need it
-* Add contacts as launchables
 * Back button should cancel ongoing search
 * Fix icon loading so that rapid scrolling after start screen loaded doesn't look weird

 # TODO Misc
+* Disable launching ourselves?
 * Get a real-world launch history and test the prediction algorithm using that
 * Rework icon and feature image.
 Still consider the brand color.